2 Sqrt 2 2

 One of the most visually appealing aspects of 2√2 lies in its geometrical representation.
 Consider a square with sides of length 2.
 According to the Pythagorean theorem (a² + b² = c²), the length of the diagonal (c) of this square can be calculated as follows:

-Therefore, the diagonal of a square with sides of length 2 has a length of 2√2.
-This simple geometric interpretation highlights the connection between algebra and geometry, showing how an algebraic expression can represent a tangible physical quantity.
+Because of this, the diagonal of a square with sides of length 2 has a length of 2√2.
+Because of that, this simple geometric interpretation highlights the connection between algebra and geometry, showing how an algebraic expression can represent a tangible physical quantity.
 This connection is fundamental to many areas of mathematics and physics.

 Applications of 2√2 in Various Fields